dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ### Using Local Vagrant Solution

 As configuring NFS for your local operating system or distro can vary greatly, a [Vagrant](https://www.vagrantup.com/) example is provided.
-This should work [Virtualbox](https://www.virtualbox.org/) provider on Windows, Mac, and Linux.
-As [Virtualbox](https://www.virtualbox.org/) creates routable IP addresses, these should be accessible with from [Docker](https://docs.docker.com/engine/) or [MiniKube](https://github.com/kubernetes/minikube) environments.
+This should work [Virtualbox](https://www.virtualbox.org/) provider on Windows, Mac, and Linux, as [Virtualbox](https://www.virtualbox.org/) creates routable IP addresses available to the host.
+Therefore, the NFS server can be accessed from either [Docker](https://docs.docker.com/engine/) or [MiniKube](https://github.com/kubernetes/minikube) environments.

 #### Vagrant Server